ircd: Strong Anonymity P2P Chat

 Global Buffer

 Copy this script to ~/.weechat/python/autoload/, and you will create a single buffer which aggregates messages from all channels.
-It's useful to monitor activity from all channels without needing to flick through them.
+It's useful to monitor activity from all channels without needing to look at each one individually.